America Says: Bonus round

-In the Bonus Round, the winning team has 60 seconds to correctly identify the top answers to four survey questions.
-The players are lined up in the same order around a central console with a large red skip button.
+In the Bonus Round, the winning team has 60 seconds/a minute to correctly identify the top answers to four survey questions.
+The (time will start after the host finishes reading the first question, the) players are lined up in the same order around a central console with a large red skip button.
 Play starts again with the team captain and is similar to the main game: a correct guess allows the player to give another answer, a wrong answer passes control to the next player in line.

-For the first survey question, only the top answer is needed, the second needs the top two answers, the third needs the top three answers, and the fourth and final question needs the top four answers.
+For the first survey question, only the top one answer is needed, the second needs the top two answers, the third needs the top three answers, and the fourth and final question needs the top four answers.

-If a team member feels they are stuck on a question, they can hit the skip Button (which stops the clock) and skip to the next question.
+If a team member feels they are stuck on a question, they can hit the skip button (which stops the clock) and skip to the next question.
 They must return to the passed question after completing the other three in order to win the Bonus Round for $15,000.
 The skip button can only be used once during the Bonus Round, and cannot be used once three of the four questions are completed (as there is no other question with which to pass).

-As in the main game, players must wait until it is their turn before offering an answer.
-If a player offers an answer out of turn, the team loses five seconds from their clock.

 Once all the needed answers for each question are correctly guessed, the clock stops, and the next question is revealed.
 The guessing for each subsequent question begins with the player next in line (i.e. if Player Two gave the last correct answer for a question, the next question's guessing starts with Player Three).

 If the team can give all ten correct answers before time runs out, their winnings are increased to $15,000.
 If they cannot, they leave with just the $1,000 from the Main Game.